 Airlines, train operators and other private and public transport organisations that accept card payments also need to comply with the requirements of the PCI DSS.
 These include maintaining a secure network, implementing robust security policies, proactive threat monitoring and vulnerability management.

 Any transport operator that processes personal information must also make efforts to protect it from unauthorised processing, loss or destruction under the requirements of the GDPR and DPA 2018.
-Non-compliance and failure to report breaches within the mandated 72 hours could lead to a large GDPR fine.
+Non-compliance and failure to report breaches within 72 hours could lead to a large fine.

 €20 million or 4% of global turnover (whichever is greater)